a20351766/udo.1.4.0/docs/source/arch-deep-dive.rst

 -  **Consensus modularity.** The architecture is *modular* and allows pluggable consensus (i.e., ordering service) implementations.

-**Part I: Elements of the architecture relevant to Hyperledger Fabric v1**
+**Part I: Elements of the architecture relevant to Hyperledger UDO v1**

 1. System architecture